HOP-Ubiquitous/Documentation/docs/source/quick.rst

         :alt: Homard Dashboard WiFi Connectivity
 To connect to a network other than default network:

-1. Firstly create a access point with de default configuration of device.
+1. Firstly create an access point with the default configuration of device.
-2. Go to **Device Management** and can see a list of devices connect to the network.
+2. Go to **Device Management** and you will see a list of devices connect to the network.
-3. Locate the device to be confi gured and click it.
+3. Locate the device to be configured and click it.
-4. In the next column appears a list of object of this device, search the **WLAN Connectivity** object.
+4. In the next column, a list of object of this device appears, therefore search the **WLAN Connectivity** object.
 5. Create a new Instance and enter data:
   * **Instance ID:** Number not equal to zero.
-  * **Interface name:** Human-readable identifi er.
+  * **Interface name:** Human-readable identifier.
   * **Enable (True or False):** True to connect with this configuration.
   * **SSID:** SSID name of network to connect the device.
   * **Mode:** Normally must be 1 (client), but there are others options.
   * **Channels:** Choose a number of channel.
   * **Standard:** Network type.
 Normally is the option 2.
-  * **Authentication Mode:** Resource can be anyone, it will be automatically confi gured by the stack.
+  * **Authentication Mode:** Resource can be anyone.
+It will be automatically configured by the stack.
   * **Encryption Mode:** Defines which key is expected and used:
     * **WPA2/WPA:** Will require fi ll the “WPA Pre Shared Key” field.
     * **WEP:** Will require fi ll the “WEP Key Index” and “WEP Key Index” must be 1.
 6. In the list of objects, search Device object and click it.
 7. Search the Reboot option and click on play icon.

-Finally, the device reboot and connect to the configured network.
-Note that multiple access points configurations can be stored and Smart Spot will try to connect to all of them, until that it gets Internet connectivity.
+Finally, the device will reboot and connect to the configured network.
+Note that multiple access points configurations can be stored and Smart Spot will try to connect to all of them until that it gets Internet connectivity.

 APN Connectivity (Cellular / M2M)
 *********************************